cfinke/PHP-GEDCOM-Tools/README.md

 get-gender-count.php
 --------------------
-This will tally the count of the genders represented in a GEDCOM file.
+Tally the count of the genders represented in a GEDCOM file.

 Usage: